 “…the mind in creation is as a fading coal which some invisible influence like like an inconstant wind, wakens to transitory brightness”

-The poem was written out of a specific real life experience.
-The poem itself is the evidence of the poet’s personal experience of the West Wind and his speculation of it.
-The poem is full of symbols and imageries, similes, and metaphors.
-The perfect and apt use of the figures of speech shows the poetic potential of Shelley untarnished by unnecessarily embellished language.
+The poem was written out of a specific real-life experience.
+It is evidence of the poet’s personal experience of the West Wind and his speculation about it.
+The poem is full of symbols and images, similes, and metaphors.
+The perfect and apt use of figures of speech shows Shelley’s poetic potential untarnished by unnecessarily embellished language.

-The poem ends up with an optimistic note.
+The poem ends on an optimistic note.
 Shelley describes that no matter what fate brings to us, there is always a new hope waiting for us.
 After death, there is always a new life.
-Alluding to the season and its impacts on human life and mind, the poet asks: “If winter comes, can spring be far behind?”
-Means after the cruelty that winter brings with her, the autumn is always waiting to bring revival with her.
+Alluding to the season and its impacts on human life and mind, the poet asks, “If winter comes, can spring be far behind?”
+This means that after the cruelty that winter brings with her, autumn is always waiting to bring revival with her.